-THE SOYUZ LAUNCH VEHICLE
+SOYUZ LAUNCH VEHICLE

-The Soyuz launch vehicle family has provided reliable and efficient launch services since the birth of the space program.
-Vehicles in this family, which launched both the first satellite and first man into space, have been credited with more than 1806 launches to date.
-Today, Soyuz is used for manned and unmanned flights to the International Space Station, as well as commercial launches.
+The Soyuz launch vehicle family has provided reliable and efficient launch services since the start of space exploration.
+Soyuz rockets, which launched both the first artificial satellite and the first man into space, have been credited with more than 1,815 launches to date.
+Today, Soyuz is used for manned and unmanned flights to the International Space Station, as well as commercial and Russian government launches.

 The Soyuz configuration introduced in 1966 has been the workhorse of the Soviet/Russian space program.
-As the only manned launch vehicle in Russia and in the former Soviet Union, Soyuz meets very high standards of reliability and robustness.
+As the only manned launch vehicle in Russia and the former Soviet Union, Soyuz meets very high standards of reliability and robustness.

 In 1999, Arianespace's affiliate Starsem used Soyuz to launch the 24 satellites in the Globalstar constellation, in six launches.

-Following this success, Starsem introduced the restartable Fregat upper stage, which offered the operational flexibility that paved the way for a full range of missions (LEO, SSO, MEO, GTO, GEO and escape).
+Following this success, Starsem introduced The more powerful restartable Fregat upper stage, which offered the operational flexibility that paved the way for a full range of missions (LEO, SSO, MEO, GTO, GEO and escape).
+The fairing

-The first launch of the Soyuz 2-1a on November 8, 2004 from the Plessetsk Cosmodrome represented a major step in the launch vehicle development program.
-This modernized version of Soyuz, also used to successfully launch MetOp-A on October 19, 2006, features a digital control system providing additional mission flexibility; it also enables control of the launch vehicle fitted with the 4.1 m ST fairing.
-This was a necessary milestone towards the next-generation Soyuz 2-1b launcher, the culmination of a joint European/Russian upgrade program.
-In addition to the 2-1a version's features, it utilizes a more powerful third-stage engine, significantly increasing the launch vehicle's overall performance.
+The first launch of the Soyuz 2-1a version on November 8, 2004 from the Plessetsk Cosmodrome represented a major step in the launch vehicle development program.
+This modernized version of Soyuz, also used to successfully launch MetOp-A on October 19, 2006, features a digital controlsystem providing additional mission flexibility; it also enablescontrol of the launch vehicle fitted with the 4.1-meter ST fairing.
+This was anecessary step towards the next-generation Soyuz 2-1b launcher, the culmination of a joint European/ Russian upgrade program.
+It adds a more powerful thirdstage engine, significantly increasing the launcher's overall performance.

-The inaugural flight of the upgraded Soyuz 2-1b launch vehicle was successfully performed on December 27, 2006, launching the Corot scientific spacecraft for the French space agency CNES.
+The inaugural flight of the upgraded Soyuz 2-1b launch vehicle was successfully performed on December 27, 2006, orbiting the Corot scientific spacecraft for French space agency CNES.